paarthsiloiya/console-othello/AI_DOCUMENTATION.md

 The default AI for the game is now a significantly more advanced agent that uses several techniques to play at a high level.

 ### Core Algorithm
+*   **Bitboard Representation**: The board state is converted into two 64-bit integers (one for each player).
+This allows move generation, validation, and application to be performed using extremely fast bitwise operations (AND, OR, XOR, Shifts) instead of slow 2D array iterations.
+This is the primary driver of the AI's speed.
 *   **MinMax with Alpha-Beta Pruning**: The foundation is still the standard MinMax algorithm optimized with Alpha-Beta pruning to cut off irrelevant branches of the search tree.
 *   **Iterative Deepening**: Instead of searching to a fixed depth, the AI searches to depth 1, then depth 2, and so on, until a time limit (2 seconds) is reached.
-This ensures the AI always has a valid move ready and uses its time efficiently.
+With bitboards, the AI can search significantly deeper in the same amount of time.
 *   **Transposition Table**: A hash map stores previously evaluated board states.
-If the AI encounters a position it has seen before (even via a different sequence of moves), it retrieves the stored score instead of re-calculating, drastically reducing computation time.
+If the AI encounters a position it has seen before (even via a different sequence of moves), it retrieves the stored score instead of re-calculating.
 *   **Move Ordering**: Before searching, valid moves are sorted based on static weights (e.g., checking corners first).
-This helps Alpha-Beta pruning find "good enough" moves earlier, allowing it to prune more branches and search deeper.
+This helps Alpha-Beta pruning find "good enough" moves earlier.

 ### Evaluation Function (Heuristics)
 The AI evaluates board states using a weighted combination of three factors, which changes dynamically based on the game phase (Opening, Midgame, Endgame):